1. What good deeds are and how they are made manifest

 Most people who believe in God are glad to expend and devote themselves for Him.
 However, only those who are capable of genuine devotion and sacrifice possess the true reality.
 Most people happily pursue the truth, but relatively few are able to put it into practice or pay a price to gain it.
 When the crucial moment comes, and you are asked to sacrifice and forsake, you cannot bear to; this is unacceptable, and shows that you are not sincere toward God.
 If the more crucial a moment it is, the more able people are to submit and let go of their self-interests, vanity, and pride, and perform their duties properly, only then will they be remembered by God.
 Those are all good deeds!
 Regardless of what people do, which is more important—their vanity and pride, or God’s glory?
 (God’s glory.)
 Which are more important—your responsibilities, or your own interests?
 Fulfilling your responsibilities is what is most important, and you are duty-bound to them.
 This is not some slogan; if that is deep down what you think, and you try to practice that way, then will you not have entered a little of reality?
 At the very least, it means you possess that aspect of reality.
 When faced with certain things, your own ephemeral subjective desires and your vanity and pride will stop standing in your way, and you will give first priority to your own duty, to the will of God, to bearing testimony for Him, and to your own responsibilities.
 This is such a great way of bearing testimony, and it brings shame upon Satan!
 What does Satan think, after seeing all this?
 If you actually do this, using real actions to truly bear testimony to God and turn your back on Satan, and you are doing more than just chanting slogans, then there is no better way to shame Satan and testify to God.
 How wonderful it is to use various methods to bear witness for God and to make Satan see your determination to forsake and reject Satan!

-Excerpted from “Gaining God and the Truth Is the Happiest of Things” in Records of Christ’s Talks
+—“Gaining God and the Truth Is the Happiest of Things” in Records of Talks of Christ of the Last Days

 Whether you are fulfilling your duty or learning professional knowledge, you must adhere to principles in everything you do.
 You must treat everything you do in accordance with the truth, and practice in accordance with the truth.
 You must use the truth to resolve problems, to resolve the corrupt dispositions that have been revealed in you, and to resolve your erroneous ways and thoughts.
 You must continuously surmount these.
 For one thing, you must examine yourself.
 Once you have done so, if you discover a corrupt disposition, you must resolve it, subdue it, and forsake it.
 Once you have resolved these problems, when you no longer do things based on your corrupt dispositions, and when you can let go of your motives and interests and practice according to the truth principle, only then will you be doing what one who truly follows God is supposed to do.
 Does God find this particular behavior, way of acting, and conduct acceptable?
 He finds this acceptable; this is a good deed!
 Why is your acting that way considered to be a good deed?
 You do it to benefit others, for the sake of the work of God’s house, or for the interests of God’s house, and at the same time you are practicing the truth, and so God approves of it, and it is a good deed.
 If this is what you have lived out, it means you are bearing testimony for God.